xzenor/Archive/cheatengine/2bit_4bit_little-endian_scans.md

-# Add 2bit and 4bit Little Endian scan to Cheat Engine
+# Add 2bit and 4bit Big Endian scan to Cheat Engine

 1. Start a new scan and rightclick the variable type